Ancient helmets, temple ruins found at dig in southern Italy

 In the 6th-century B.C. battle of Alalia off the coast of Corsica, Greek forces were victorious over Etruscan forces and their Carthaginian allies.

 Velia is famed for being the home of an ancient Greek school of philosophy, including philosophers Parmenides and Zeno.
 It was part of Magna Graecia, the area of southern Italy colonized by Greek city-states.
 The settlement at Velia occupied an upper part, or acropolis, of the area as well as hillsides, and was surrounded by a wall.
+The city’s ancient name was Elea.

 Velia’s founding dates to about 540 B.C. by colonists from Asia Minor.